Generation and read-out of many-body Bell correlations with a probe qubit

 while the other is the GHZ state

 Clearly, the $p_n(\theta)$ for the former is a slowly-varying function of $\theta$, while the latter, reveals fine structures, characteristic for strongly entangled states~\cite{pezze2009entanglement}.
+These rapid oscillations, due to a large derivative of $p_n(\theta)$ with respect to $\theta$, result in high metrological usability due to large Fisher information, see Eq.~\eqref{eq.fi}.
 The Fourier transforms of $p_0(\theta)$ with respect to $\theta$ are shown for both cases as insets.
-The emergence of two side-band peaks is a direct and experimentally accessible confirmation of the GHZ-like coherence that drives the Bell correlations.
+The emergence of two side-band peaks is a direct and experimentally accessible confirmation of the GHZ-like coherence that drives the Bell correlations~\cite{Niezgoda2021}.